 If you have a teenager who has recently received their learner’s permit to drive, then you may (or may not have) thought about adding them to your auto insurance policy.
-It can be an easy thing to overlook, and many parents wonder exactly when is the right time to add a teenager to their car insurance policy.
+It can be an easy thing to overlook, and many families wonder exactly when is the right time to add teen drivers to their car insurance policy.

-Requirements may vary depending on your insurer, but most states so not require parents to add teens with a learner’s permit to their policy until they have a valid driver’s license.
-At that point, they must be added to your policy and rated appropriately (i.e. charged more).
+Requirements may vary depending on your insurance carrier, but most states do not require parents to add teen drivers with a learner’s permit to their family policy until they have a valid driver’s license.
+At that point, they must be added to your policy and the policy for families rated appropriately (i.e. charged more).

 You may be wondering if your teen has coverage when practicing driving or when taking a driver’s education course.
 Under the parent’s policy, most insurers provide coverage to any member of the household who has permission to use the vehicle.
 In this case, your teen has your permission to drive your car or truck, so they should be covered if they do indeed get into an accident.